EddieJIV/Creating-Users-with-PowerShell/README.md

 <img width="700" height="700" alt="Script Edit" src="https://github.com/user-attachments/assets/f6d0f417-6c1e-4353-bd37-613c1cea2fc7" />

-- We are going to make one simple edit to this script prior to running it, on line 3, it says number of accounts to create: 10000.
+- We are going to make one simple edit to this script prior to running it.
+On line 3, it says number of accounts to create: 10000.
 We are going to change that number to 100 for the sake of this lab.
 - Also, in the line above, take note that all the passwords for these users will be Password1.
 This is important for later on in the lab.